mbus/mbus/README.md

 ------------

-MBus Copyright 2015 Regents of the University of Michigan
+Copyright 2015 Regents of the University of Michigan

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.